Skip to main content

 • Maximum Length: limit on the length of generated responses (shortens outputs and monitors costs).

-• Presence Penalty: penalizes topic repetition; encourages new information.
+• Presence Penalty: penalizes repetition of topics; encourages new information.

 • Frequency Penalty: penalizes repetition of words/phrases; reduces redundancy.

-• Shared Tools: tools shared within the organization that the assistant can use.
+• Shared Tools: tools shared within the organization that the agent can use.

 • Private Tools: private tools available only to you.

-The platform allows saving the currently created assistant as a template, which can then be reused when creating other assistants.
+The platform allows saving the currently created agent as a template, which can then be reused when creating other agents.
 This feature supports repeatability, consistency, and scalability of configurations across the organization.

-After clicking the Save as Template button, a modal window will appear where the user fills in:
+After clicking the Save as Template button, a modal window appears where the user fills in:

 • Name – the name of the template.